 Seal the joints between the controller cabinet and cabinet riser, and between the cabinet riser and foundation with a quality, clear silicon caulk.

 633.10 Foundations.
 Construct foundations for controller cabinets according to 632.14, except that excavation by earth auger is not required and the foundation does not require reinforcing steel.
 Hold anchor bolts, conduit ells, and similar appurtenances in the proper position until the concrete has set.
+Pour foundations separately from controller work pad.

 633.11 Controller Work Pad.
 Construct controller work pad according to 608.03, except that transverse joints are not required.
 Provide the top of the pad nominally 1 inch (25 mm) above ground line.
 If the controller cabinet has both front and back doors, the work pad shall encompass three sides of the cabinet foundation to include the non-hinged cabinet door side of the foundation.
+Pour controller work pad separately from foundations.

 633.12 Flasher Controller.
 Furnish and install a flasher controller with cabinet and mounting hardware when indicated.
 The flasher controller is for the operation of flashing beacons.